victorrentea/reactive-spring/src/main/java/victor/training/reactor/complex/README.md

 - Call their API with max 10 requests in parallel <<<
 - Avoid calling network in a loop by fetching "pages of Products" ExternalApi.getProductData(List<productId>): List<Product>

+- Products can be resealed.
+If they are, an audit API REST call should happen passing the id of the product.